-- Medical Physicist - specialist who is responsible for assuring that the radiation prescribed in imaging and radiation therapy is delivered accurately and safely.
+- Medical Physicist - a specialist who is responsible for assuring that the radiation prescribed in imaging and radiation therapy is delivered accurately and safely.

 - Dosimetrist - the person who arranges the right dose of radiation therapy for the patient.

-Recent advances in radiation treatment used for cancer allows our radiation oncologists to pinpoint radiation with even greater accuracy.
+Recent advances in radiation treatment used for cancer allow our radiation oncologists to pinpoint radiation with even greater accuracy.
 This helps to spare healthy tissue and reduce side effects.
 With today’s technology, radiation therapy is safer and quicker than ever before.

-Your Affiliated Oncologists care team can help determine if radiation therapy is the best option for you.
+Your Affiliated Oncologists' care team can help determine if radiation therapy is the best option for you.
 Make an appointment at one of our locations in Hazel Crest, Mokena, Oak Lawn, or Palos Heights, IL to talk to an oncologist who specializes in your type of cancer.